MSt in Creative Writing Tutor Profiles

 Harry Man, MA

 Harry Man is a poet, editor and translator.
 His first book of poetry, Lift (Tall Lighthouse, 2013), won the Bridges of Struga Award.
 His work has appeared in Magma, Poems in the Waiting Room, and New Welsh Review, among other places, and he is a Hawthornden Fellow.
 He has collaborated with contemporary dance choreographers, scientists and visual artists, and was an artist-in-residence at Hurst Castle.
-He is Associate Lecturer in English at Oxford Brookes University.
+Finders Keepers, a collaboration with the illustrator Sophie Gainsley was recently shortlisted for the Ted Hughes Award.

 Jamie McKendrick was born in Liverpool in 1955, lives in Oxford and has published six books of poetry including The Marble Fly (1997), which won the Forward Prize, and most recently Out There (2012) which won the Hawthornden Prize.
 A selected poems, Sky Nails, was published by Faber in 2001 and a new Selected Poems was published in 2016.
 He edited The Faber Book of 20th-Century Italian Poems in 2004, and his translations of Giorgio Bassani’s The Garden of the Finzi-Continis, The Gold-Rimmed Spectacles, The Smell of Hay and Within the Walls are published by Penguin Modern Classics.
+His novels Behind the Door and The Heron are forthcoming.
 His translation of Valerio Magrelli’s poems, The Embrace, won the Oxford-Weidenfeld Prize and the John Florio Prize.
-He has also translated Pier Paolo Pasolini’s verse play Fabrication, and most recently Archipelago, the poems of Antonella Anedda.
+He has also translated Pier Paolo Pasolini’s verse play Fabrication, and most recently Archipelago, the poems of Antonella Anedda , which also won the John Florio Prize.

 Jamie Nuttgens, MA

-Jamie Nuttgens is a writer, producer, director and occasional editor with over 25 years experience in film and TV.
+Jamie Nuttgens is a writer, producer, director and editor with over 25 years’ experience in film and TV.
 He started in the theatre as Assistant Director at Sheffield Crucible, Soho Poly Theatre and Croydon Warehouse among others, before creating his own Arts Council funded Touring Theatre Company.
 He also worked in commercial radio as an award-winning Writer/Producer.
-On leaving film school he joined the BBC Drama department, working on shows like Casualty and Jimmy McGovern’s The Lakes.
+On graduating from the National Film & Television School he joined the BBC Drama department, working on shows like Casualty and Jimmy McGovern’s The Lakes.
 He produced The Bill for ITV for several years and for Channel 4 he co-produced Red Riding, three films based on the novels of David Peace.
-He won the 2008 Best UK Feature Award for his work with UK Indian writer/director Smita Bhide.
-He is currently developing a raft of projects across several platforms, and is also currently Programme Leader for MA Screenwriting at the Met Film School, Ealing Studios.
+He won the 2008 Best UK Feature Award for his work with UK Indian writer/director Smita Bhide for whose company he is a Script Consultant.
+He is currently developing a raft of projects across several platforms for Monkey In Heaven Films, and is also currently Programme Leader for MA Screenwriting at the Met Film School, Ealing Studios.

 Tina Pepler, PhD

 Tina Pepler is a dramatist who works in radio and television.
 She has written extensively for BBC radio – original plays, dramatisations, and drama-documentaries – which have been broadcast on Radio 4, Radio 3 and the World Service.
 Her television work includes Say Hello to the Real Dr Snide, an original play for Channel 4; a two-hour historical drama-documentary, Princes in the Tower (Channel 4); and several episodes of the Victorian/Edwardian investigative drama-documentary series A Most Mysterious Murder (BBC1), which she co-wrote with Julian Fellowes.
 She also co-authored with him an episode of his television series Downton Abbey (ITV).
-Her episode of ITV’s new drama series Home Fires was transmitted in May 2015.
-Recent radio work includes the drama-documentaries Forgiving, Crisis and Syria: Bread and Bombs (BBC Radio 4).
-Work in development includes a TV drama series about FGM and the radicalisation of young people.
-She is a Consultant Fellow of the Royal Literary Fund.
+Recent radio work includes the drama-documentaries Forgiving, Crisis, and Syria: Bread and Bombs (all BBC Radio 4).
+Work in development includes a TV drama series about FGM and the radicalisation of young people and a television adaptation of a novel by Joy Chambers.
+She is a Consultant Fellow of the Royal Literary Fund, and with RLF sponsorship she is currently working with refugees on a cultural capital project.

 Mr John Retallack

 The author of twelve plays, his work has been translated into several languages and performed all around the UK as well as in Germany, Austria, Sweden, Holland and France.
 He has toured and directed productions in many countries including India, Japan and America as well as throughout Europe.
-His work has been awarded several prizes, including two Herald Angels, two Olivier awards and a Fringe First.
-From 1977 – 85 he was the founding director of the still flourishing Actors Touring Company (ATC).
-He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989 – 1999.
+His work has been awarded several prizes, including two Herald Angels, an Olivier, two TMA awards and a Fringe First.
+From 1977–85 he was the founding director of the still flourishing Actors Touring Company (ATC).
+He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989–1999.
 From 2001–11, he was the founding director of the London-based Company of Angels which continues to produce new and experimental work for young audiences.
 Since 2010, John has been an Associate Artist at Bristol Old Vic.
 Five of his plays for Company of Angels are published by Oberon Books and two by Methuen.

 George Szirtes, FRSL